gdmoney/fitness/README.md

 08.18 ***`Cardio-1`*** **rest**
 08.17 ***`Cardio-2`*** **elliptical:** 30 min (hotel)
 08.16 ***`Cardio-1`*** **run:** 4 miles @ 9:30 pace (hotel treadmill)
-- **Mon** - upped both mileage and pace from last week; felt good. **Tue** - hit the hotel elliptical in the morning; didn't get as good of a workout as on my home gym machine. **Wed** - travel day. **Thur** - home gym elliptical, upped the resistance slightly from last week yet it felt easier; go for 35-40 min next time. **Fri** - ran at the lake for the first time in years; felt good to run outside; maintained a decent pace for the most part. **Sat** - elliptical keeps getting easier; continue to go up in duration and intensity; followed it up with a 2 mile walk at the lake with the kids. **Sun** -
+- **Mon** - upped both mileage and pace from last week; felt good. **Tue** - hit the hotel elliptical in the morning; didn't get as good of a workout as on my home gym machine. **Wed** - travel day. **Thur** - home gym elliptical, upped the resistance slightly from last week yet it felt easier; go for 35-40 min next time. **Fri** - ran at the lake for the first time in years; felt good to run outside; maintained a decent pace for the most part. **Sat** - elliptical keeps getting easier; continue to go up in duration and intensity; followed it up with a 2 mile walk at the lake with the kids. **Sun** - rest. **Recap** - good cardio week; it's a little surpsiging how fast I'm making cardio gains; start adding low intensit Lower exercises now that m side is feeling better.

 08.15 ***`Rest    `*** **rest**
 08.14 ***`Cardio-2`*** **elliptical:** 30 min